 205S Contemporary Chinese Cinema.
-This course introduces contemporary Chinese cinema, centering upon most recent films made in Mainland China, Hong Kong and Taiwan.
+Introduces contemporary Chinese cinema, centering upon recent films made in Mainland China, Hong Kong and Taiwan.
 Topics include analysis of visual-aural spectacles and their aesthetic merits against a backdrop of materials that deal with historical conditions, ideological underpinnings, cultural practices and social-economic transformation in the era of globalization.
-Lectures and discussions.
-Taught in English.
-Lu.
+All lectures and discussions in English.
+The Chinese Program.

 210S History of Modern Chinese Literature.
-This course examines the development of modern Chinese literature from May Fourth Movement (1919) to the present, focusing on fiction from Mainland China but writers from Taiwan, Hong Kong and overseas will be included.
-The primary goal of the course is to familiarize students with as much of the most representative literary work of 20th-century China as possible and branch out to topics in historical, sociological and cultural studies and gender analysis.
-Lectures and discussions.
-Taught in English.
-Lu.
+Examines the development of modern Chinese literature from May Fourth Movement (1919) to the present, focusing on fiction from Mainland China and writers from Taiwan, Hong Kong and overseas.
+The primary goal is to familiarize students with as much of the most representative literary work of 20th-century China as possible and branch out to topics in historical,